BENJAMINNYAGA/LINEAR-REGRESSION-EDA-/README.md

 # Simple Linear Regression Project

-## Modelling the linear relationship between Sales and Advertising Dataset
+## Modelling the linear relationship between the various features of a medical insurance like age, sex, ibm and children Dataset

 &nbsp; &nbsp; &nbsp; &nbsp;